Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 The biggest advantage of a shared house is the low rent.

-Even in urban areas such as Tokyo and Osaka, there are many share houses where you can live for around 30,000 to 50,000 yen in rent.
-Furthermore, utilities and Wi-Fi fees are often included in the management fee, so you can significantly reduce your monthly expenses.
+Even in urban areas like Tokyo and Osaka, there are many share houses where you can live for around 30,000 to 50,000 yen in rent.
+What's more, utilities and Wi-Fi fees are often included in the management fee, so you can significantly reduce your monthly expenses.

-In a normal rental property, it is common to spend over 100,000 yen when moving due to deposit, key money, agent fee, etc. However, there are many share house properties that do not require a deposit or key money, and there are no initial costs, so you can reduce the financial burden.
+In a regular rental property, it is common to spend over 100,000 yen when moving due to security deposits, key money, and agent fees.
+However, many share houses have no security deposits or key money, and no initial costs, reducing the financial burden.

 Also, many share houses come with furniture and appliances, so there is no need to buy new appliances.